Wavelength-dispersive X-ray spectroscopy

 Wavelength-dispersive X-ray spectroscopy (WDXS or WDS) is a non-destructive analysis technique used to obtain elemental information about a range of materials by measuring characteristic x-rays within a small wavelength range.
-The technique generates a spectrum in which the peaks correspond to specific x-ray lines and elements can be easily identified.
-WDS is primarily used in chemical analysis, wavelength dispersive X-ray fluorescence (WDXRF) spectrometry, electron microprobes, scanning electron microscopes, and high precision experiments for testing atomic and plasma physics.
+The technique generates a spectrum in which the peaks correspond to specific x-ray lines, and elements can be easily identified.
+WDS is primarily used in chemical analysis, wavelength dispersive X-ray fluorescence (WDXRF) spectrometry, electron microprobes, scanning electron microscopes, and high-precision experiments for testing atomic and plasma physics.

 Theory

 Wavelength-dispersive X-ray spectroscopy is based on known principles of how the characteristic x-rays are generated by a sample and how the x-rays are measured.

 X-ray generation

 X-rays are generated when an electron beam of high enough energy dislodges an electron from an inner orbital within an atom or ion, creating a void.
 This void is filled when an electron from a higher orbital releases energy and drops down to replace the dislodged electron.
 The energy difference between the two orbitals is characteristic of the electron configuration of the atom or ion and can be used to identify the atom or ion.

+The lightest elements, hydrogen, helium, lithium, beryllium up to atomic number 5, do not have electrons in outer orbitals to replace an electron displaced by the electron beam and thus cannot be detected using this technique.